-5. OPERATION IN SOUTH TEXAS TO TREAT PRODUCED WATER AT AN E & P SITE: DECEMBER -2022 TO PRESENT-2023: The replaceable skin layer membranes were moved from the Barstow SWD site to a E & P operating site where there was a need to operate on a 24 hour-7 day a week basis and treat water as generated at varying flow rates and quality.
-The membranes have been onsite for almost 11 months.
-The Operator paid for the treatment of the water at commercial rates.
-In addition, adjacent to this site was another site where the E & P operator was using flotation (DAF) technology, a technology considered as the competition to replaceable skin layer membranes.
+5. OPERATION IN SOUTH TEXAS TO TREAT PRODUCED WATER AT A MURPHY OIL FRACK OPERATIION SITE: DECEMBER -2022 TO DECEMBER-2023: The RSL Membranes[TM] were moved to a commercial "pay per volume" treated E & P operating site where there was a need to operate on a 24 hour-7 day a week basis and treat water as generated at varying flow rates and quality.
+The project lasted almost 12 months.
+Adjacent to this site was another site where the E & P operator was using flotation (DAF) technology which is the technology competition to the RSL Membranes[TM].